 “… Passing Time.
 You heard of it?”
 And so it began.

-Both keen paragliders, Danny Moran first mentioned the work to me during a trip we took to Wales.
+In the course of a paragliding jaunt to Wales a Mancunian journo told me of a mysterious and lost (out-of-print) Manchester novel.
 Appropriately enough, soon afterwards, we were high above the caerdroia in the north of that country.
-Actually, I hadn’t heard of the book.
+The book was unknown to me.
 It had escaped my ken, somehow.
-Though I had the vaguest memory of a cousin mentioning it to me, during a wedding in France years before.
-Speak memory! a most capricious thing… Faltering memory, recapture—thematic elements of Passing Time that soon, strangely, bled into this whole process.
+Though I had the vaguest memory of a cousin mentioning it, during a wedding in France years before.
+Speak memory! a most capricious thing… Faltering memory, recapture: thematic elements of Passing Time that soon, strangely, bled into this whole process.
 The book itself a kind of hyperstition—entirely in keeping with Butor’s intentions, I would come to believe.

 Back to terra firma: for some months I searched for an edition of the work with little luck.
 Second-hand copies are to this day prohibitively expensive to buy, unless you’re a Butor tragic—which unfortunately I have become.
 Ever the gent, Andrew Biswell guided me in the direction of Chetham’s Library who, remarkably, appear to have had the only extant version of Passing Time in a library in the north of England.
 The handsome Faber hardback, UK first edition.
 And, a fine copy it is—though replete with sloppy errors, as we were to discover.